htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then with the thresholded warped images, now I can detect lane lines pixels by using "Peaks in a Histogram" and fit my lane lines with a 2nd order polynomial (yellow line in the picture).
-See details in "Advanced-Lane-Finding.ipynb - Step 5: Finding the Lane."
+Then with the thresholded warped images, now I can detect lane lines pixels by using "Peaks in a Histogram" & "Sliding window search" and fit my lane lines with a 2nd order polynomial (yellow line in the picture).
+See details in "Advanced-Lane-Finding.ipynb - Step 5: Finding the Lane".
+Some breif descrpiton of steps:
+- Take a histogram along all the columns in the lower half of the image.
+- Use sliding window search (code referenced from lesson) in the first frame to locate the starting point and the lines.
+After 1st search then the seatch can start from the rough area, meaning don’t have to do slide window search method again on the new frame.
+- Fit a polynominal to the found pixels
+- Visualize the result, as below.

 ![alt text][image6]